 Discharge of material in a vertical screw is achieved through an opening similar to that of a horizontal conveyor.
 The discharge spout may be connected to an elbow or other type of discharge to move material into a subsequent conveyor or process.

-To ensure positive discharge of material, vertical screws are often affixed with “kicker paddles”, other flat paddle‐type or reverse flights to foster complete discharge of the material.
+To ensure positive discharge of material, vertical screws are often affixed with “kicker paddles”, or other flat paddle‐type or reverse flights to foster complete discharge of the material.
 Even so, there are times when it is advisable to provide a safety overflow.
 This is usually an opening diametrically opposite and above the discharge spout, arranged to spill the material if the discharge spout becomes clogged and unable to handle the normal material flow.

 Hanger or Stabilizer Bearings in Vertical Screw Conveyors

-Intermediate hanger or stabilizer bearings usually are necessary in vertical screw conveyors when extended heights of lift are required, to eliminate excessive screw deflection and “whip.”
+Intermediate hanger or stabilizer bearings usually are necessary for vertical screw conveyors when extended heights of lift are required, to eliminate excessive screw deflection and “whip.”
 These hanger or stabilizer bearings are positioned between the sections of the screw and are supported between the housing flanges.
 The particular kind of hanger or stabilizer bearing to use is determined by the characteristics of the material being handled.

 Some materials travel upward in a mass and would experience obstruction by an intermediate stabilizer or hanger bearing.
 One such material is cottonseed.
 With it, hanger bearings are not used.
 Certain other materials tend to center the screw within the housing, thus eliminating the need for stabilizer bearings.
-Some lighter duty materials can also allow for wear‐shoe made out of a material such as UHMW; this is simply a flight that extends slightly past the O.D. of the screw to assist in centering and eliminating “whip.”
+Some lighter-duty materials can also allow for wear‐shoe made out of a material such as UHMW; this is simply a flight that extends slightly past the O.D. of the screw to assist in centering and eliminating “whip.”

-Vertical Screw Conveyors Construction Materials
+Vertical Screw Conveyors for Construction Materials

 - Carbon Steel